Launching a Podcast

 Listening to podcasts is simple as long as you have access to the internet.
 Most podcasts are free to listen to.
 You just need to find a website, platform, or app that suits you.

-Listening to podcasts on a website
+Listening to Podcasts on a Website

 Most podcasts have a website for their show.
 These websites usually have pages for each episode.
 Each page includes an audio player along with other assets, like show notes and a transcription.
 Simply click play on the audio player to enjoy the episode.

-Listening on your phone or tablet
+Listening on Your Tablet or Phone

 If you want to listen to podcasts on your mobile device, your first step is to download a listening app.
 Apple Podcasts, Google Podcasts, and Spotify are the most popular options, but there are lots of alternatives.
 See our full list of podcasting apps. (iPhone and iPad users should already have the Apple Podcasts app installed.)